-Autumn in Nepal starts from the month of September.
-It means one can witness the clear blue sky, amazing vegetation, and the least rain towards late September.
-The friendly locals, cool and mild temperature welcomes a lot of trekkers and travelers for Everest Base Camp trek in September.
+Autumn in Nepal starts in the month of September, which means that one can witness the clear blue sky, amazing vegetation, and the least rain towards late September.
+The friendly locals and cool, mild temperatures welcome a lot of trekkers and travelers to do the Everest Base Camp trek in September.

-Exploring the magnificent landscape, diversity of the place during the trek is an amazing experience.
-The different groups of ethnic people, their culture, lifestyle, various high Himalayan mountains, flora, and fauna are what make this trek unique and memorable.
+Exploring the magnificent landscape and diversity of the place during the trek is an amazing experience.
+The different groups of ethnic people, their culture and lifestyle, various high Himalayan mountains, flora, and fauna are what make this trek unique and memorable.

-Everest region offers you a close-up view of some of the most beautiful and the highest mountains in the world including Mount Everest standing at 8848 meters.
-And September is one of the best times to trek along the trails of the Everest Region.
-It has a lot to offer you.
+The Everest region offers you a close-up view of some of the most beautiful and highest mountains in the world, including Mount Everest standing at 8,848.86 meters.
+September is one of the best times to trek along the trails of the Everest Region as it has a lot to offer you.

 Table of Contents

-Weather of Everest Base Camp Trek in September
+Weather during the Everest Base Camp Trek in September

 The temperature may vary in the following ways: